Paul Di'Anno: 2010s

+2020s

-Di'Anno was due to make his final performance on 30 August 2020 at the Beermageddon Festival in Bromsgrove, England before he retired from touring, though he has not clarified on whether he will continue to record music.
+Di'Anno was due to make his final performance on 30 August 2020 at the Beermageddon Festival in Bromsgrove, England, before he retired from touring, though he did not clarify on whether he intended to continue to record music.
 This appearance was cancelled due to the COVID-19 pandemic, with the festival dates rescheduled for August 2021.
-However, on 7 June Paul and the Ides of March band were removed from the line up with the following statement: "We here at Beermageddon are gutted to announce Ides of March will no longer be appearing at this years festival, we had been struggling to contact the band or management and just over a week ago had the news that the planned project will not be going ahead and as such the band will not appear at Beermageddon 2021.
+However, on 7 June 2021, Paul and the Ides of March band were removed from the line up with the following statement: "We here at Beermageddon are gutted to announce Ides of March will no longer be appearing at this years festival, we had been struggling to contact the band or management and just over a week ago had the news that the planned project will not be going ahead and as such the band will not appear at Beermageddon 2021.
 We were so looking forward to Paul Di'Anno and a lineup of past Iron Maiden members gracing the Geddon stage, it would have been one of the most memorable festival appearances we have ever had, but sadly it isn't to be.
 I know many of you had huge anticipation for Di'Anno's farewell show, and we feel your pain, but we do promise Beermageddon will still be the fantastic festival it always is."

-On 21 May, 2022, Di'Anno performed his first live show in 7 years with the Norwegian live band at Bikers Beer Factory in Zagreb, Croatia.
+On 21 May 2022, Di'Anno performed his first live show in 7 years with the Norwegian live band at Bikers Beer Factory in Zagreb, Croatia.

+In August 2023, it was announced that Di'Anno would release a new album for BraveWords Records in 2024 under the name Paul Di'Anno's Warhorse.

+On 27 September 2024, Di'Anno released his first career retrospective, The Book of the Beast on Conquest Music.
+This best of was available as limited edition 2-LP sets in coloured vinyl, along with a CD+DVD set consisting of new masters of his best post-Iron Maiden recordings and some previously unreleased material.
+Also included were Di'Anno singing duets with Tony Martin (Black Sabbath) and ZP Theart (Dragonforce).

+A documentary film on Di'Anno by Wes Orshoski has been in the making for several years and is intended to be ready for festival screenings in 2025.